Anti-Shi'ism: Umayyads

 The grandson of Muhammad, Imam Hussein, refused to accept Yazid I's rule.
 Soon after in 680 CE, Yazid sent thousands of Umayyad troops to lay siege to Hussein's caravan.
 During the Battle of Karbala, after holding off the Umayyad troops for six days, Hussein and his 72 companions were killed, beheaded, and their heads were sent back to the caliph in Damascus.
 These 72 included Hussein's friends and family.
 The more notable of these characters are Habib (Hussein's elderly friend), Abbas (Hussein's loyal brother), Akbar (Hussein's 18-year-old son), and Asghar (Hussein's six-month-old infant).
 On the night of Ashura (which is called Sham-e-Gharibaan), the army of Yazid burned the tents which Hussein's family and friends had lived in.
 The only occupants of the tents after the war were the women, children, of Hussein's companions along with Hussein's last ill son named Zain-Ul-Abideen (who became the next Imam after Hussein).
 During the raid, Yazid's forces looted, burned, and tortured the women and children.
-They then took the heads of the martyrs, planting them on spearheads to parade.
+They then took the heads of the dead, planting them on spearheads to parade.
 The women's shawls and headdresses were also stripped and they were forced to march beside their men's heads all the way to Damascus.
 They stayed in prison there for about a year.
-While Imam Hussein's martyrdom ended the prospect of a direct challenge to the Umayyad caliphate, it also made it easier for Shiism to gain ground as a form of moral resistance to the Umayyads and their demands.
+While Imam Hussein's death ended the prospect of a direct challenge to the Umayyad caliphate, it also made it easier for Shiism to gain ground as a form of moral resistance to the Umayyads and their demands.

+Ghaznavids and Seljuks

+In 1029 Mahmud of Ghazni conducted a brutal campaign against the city of Rayy.
+As a stauch Sunni orthodox, he crucified a large number of Ismailis together with Mazdakites and burned many Shi'ite books whose teachings he considered heretical.
+The poet Farrukhi Sistani wrote two related qasida poems, in which he depicted Rayy as a worthy target for a ghazi raid and those who disobey God to be infidels or heretic (kafirs, babd-madhhabi).
+During the rule of the Seljuks, large numbers of Ismailis are thought to have converted in hopes of evading persecution.